csinva/csinva.github.io/_blog/misc/23_paper_writing_tips.md

     - Usually, the intro should have a compelling, easy-to-digest figure that motivates your approach; focus here on motivation rather than method details
 - Methods
     - Remove all jargon and math that is not strictly needed for your method
-    - Give your method a catchy name that is easy to remember and reference (ChatGPT is pretty good at this; [this website](https://csinva.io/acronym-generator/) may also help)
+    - Give your method a catchy name that is easy to remember and reference (ChatGPT is pretty good at coming up with these names; [this website](https://csinva.io/acronym-generator/) may also help)
 - Results
     - Start the results with a single figure/table with your key finding
     - Show ablation results with respect to each important hyperparameter/setting separately